 Cominar faces various security threats, including cybersecurity threats related to the use of technology to gain unauthorized access to sensitive information, to render data or systems unusable, or otherwise affect Cominar's ability to operate.
 Employees, the technological environment and external partners are all risk vectors.
 Cominar's operations require it to use and store personally identifiable and other sensitive information of its tenants and employees.
 The collection and use of personally identifiable information is governed by Canadian federal and provincial laws and regulations.
 Privacy and information security laws continue to evolve and may be inconsistent from one jurisdiction to another.
 The security measures put in place by Cominar in that regard cannot provide absolute security, and Cominar's information technology infrastructure may be vulnerable to cyberattacks, including without limitation, malicious software, attempts to gain unauthorized access to data hereinabove mentioned, and other electronic security breaches that could lead to disruptions in critical systems, corruption of data and unauthorized release of confidential or otherwise protected information.
-The occurrence of one of these events could cause a substantial decrease in revenues, increased costs to respond or other financial loss, damage to Cominar's reputation, increased regulation or litigation or inaccurate information being reported by Cominar about its operations.
+The occurrence of one of these events could cause a substantial decrease in revenues, increased costs to respond or other financial loss, damage to Cominar's operations, increased regulation or litigation or inaccurate information being reported by Cominar about its operations.
 These developments may subject Cominar's operations to increased risks, as well as increased costs, and, depending on their ultimate magnitude, could have a material adverse impact on Cominar's financial position and results of operations.

-Cominar has developed an IT security risk management program based on the CIS (Center for Internet Security) framework and focuses on a broad spectrum of preventative and protective measures in order to increase risk resilience.
-These measures include, but are not limited to, security awareness and training programs for all employees, activities to identify gaps and weaknesses in the technological environment, patch and technological debt management, identity and access control, regular security posture assessment performed by specialized third parties and various internal and external monitoring processes.
-The overall plan for cybersecurity focuses on identifying Cominar's risk profile and prioritizing the appropriate security measures and its threat management initiatives.
-It includes regular phishing tests, biannual training and a technology plan to increase the security posture.
-Cominar also has a procedure for identifying security breaches or incidents as well as a formal response plan.
+Cominar has developed an IT security risk management program based on the NIST framework and focuses across a broad spectrum of preventative and protective measures.
+These measures include, but are not limited to, security awareness and training programs for all employees, patch and technological debt management, identity and access control, regular security posture assessment performed by specialized third parties and various monitoring activities.
+The overall strategic security plan focuses on identifying Cominar's risk profile and prioritizing the appropriate security measures and its threat management initiatives.